 - a.
-Performance Requirements - Operational by one person (preferably by remote control, or at a distance) - Motion should be smooth, to prevent further patient injury - Must flex and extend the neck +/- 45° from horizontal - Must be able to determine angle of elevation of neck, either mechanically or digitally - Operate at less than 2°/sec - Only move the head and neck of the patient. - No interference with fluoroscopy or the operation of the fluoroscopy machine - b.
-Safety - No sharp edges, corners, hinges that could pinch or tear - Stable at all times - Smooth movement to prevent further patient injury - Emergency stop (panic button)
+Performance Requirements - Operation by one person (preferably by remote control, or at a distance) - Motion should be smooth, continuous and interruptible, to prevent patient injury - Must flex and extend the neck +/- 45° from horizontal - Must display the angle of neck rotation - Provide rotation at less than 2.5°/sec - Only move the head and neck of the patient. - No interference with fluoroscopy or the operation of the fluoroscopy machine - b.
+Safety - No sharp edges, corners, hinges that could pinch or tear - Stable at all times - Smooth movement to prevent further patient injury - Emergency stop (panic button) - c.

-- c.
 Accuracy and Reliability

-- Angle measurement must be accurate within +/- 5°
+- Angle measurement must be accurate within +/- 5

 - d.
 Life in Service

 - Must last for an extended period of time (5 years)

 - e.
 Shelf Life

 - Storable in room temperature

 - Functional after extended periods of idle time

 - Require minimal maintenance

+- Require minimal storage space

 - f.
 Operating Environment

 - Tolerate repeated exposure to x-rays from fluoroscopic imaging

 - Withstand wear and tear from operation and movement by hospital staff

 - Circuitry protected from damage due to humidity, fluid spills, temperature, or other adverse conditions

 - g.
 Ergonomics

-- Operation controls outside of range of the fluoroscopy scan

 - Easy to position patient on device

+- Include foam padding on head support with a head strap to prevent movement

 - h.
 Size

-- Appropriately fitted to dimensions of fluoroscopy examination table
+- Fitted to dimensions of fluoroscopy examination table

 - Easily removable and storable

 - Easy maintenance and modification

+- Adapts to size of most patients

 - i.
 Weight

 - Less than 20lb, so it can be handled by staff

-- Heavy enough to ensure stable operation
+- Sturdy enough to ensure stable operation

 - j.
 Materials

 - Metallic and/or dense materials are not permissible in the area of examination (will interfere with X-ray signal)

 - k.
 Aesthetics, Appearance, and Finish

 - Fit under or above fluoroscopy table, but beneath hospital pad on table

 - Similar color and material as fluoroscopy table and pad (white and grey)

 - Smooth edges and texture to prevent injury during examination and handling

 - Able to be sterilized between patients without damage to components.